 Most dog vaccinations are started 6-8 weeks old.
-Following this a second vaccine is needed after 10 weeks of age.
-This second vaccine is very important to overcome the natural antibodies given by the mum and is the main provider of long-term immunity.
+Following this, a second dog vaccination is needed after 10 weeks of age.
+This second dog vaccination is very important to overcome the natural antibodies given by the mum and is the main provider of long-term immunity.

 A yearly booster is recommended to keep immunity up to date.
 There are various other dog vaccinations available which include:

 Vaccinations are essential for providing your dog with adequate protection from life-threatening and debilitating diseases.
 There is the option of Titre testing, which involves blood samples to determine your dog's immunity.
 Unfortunately, this is not always 100% reliable, it is costly to perform and leptospirosis would still need to be vaccinated against.

 Is it OK to not vaccinate my dog?